ExpDev07/commy/README.md

 ### BungeeCord

-Setting up _Commy_ in a BungeeCord plugin, then sending a custom object/message once a test message is recieved.
+Setting up _Commy_ in a BungeeCord plugin, then sending a custom object/message once a test message is received.
 ````java
 /**
  * A simple Bungee plugin demonstrating the use of Commy